Trusted WordPress tutorials, when you need them most.

 After you’ve customized your form, simply click the ‘Save & Publish’ button at the bottom.

 We hope this article helped you learn how to style Contact Form 7 forms in WordPress.
-You may also want to see our guide on how to create an email newsletter and the our expert picks of the best calculator plugins for WordPress.
+You may also want to see our guide on how to create an email newsletter and our expert picks of the best calculator plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.